sebelga/gstore-node/README.md

 #### Save()

-After the instantiation of a Model, you can persist its data to the Datastore with `entity.save(transaction /*optional*/, callback)`
+After the instantiation of a Model, you can persist its data to the Datastore with `entity.save(...args)`
+This method accepts the following parameters

+- transaction (optional).
+Will execute the save operation inside this transaction
+- callback (optional, if not passed a **Promise** is returned)

 ```js
 var gstore = require('gstore-node');